Representative immunohistochemistry result. Adrenocortical carcinoma tissue array stained with anti-CDK9.

 Drs.
 Giordano, Harms, and Thomas are available for consultation or can identify a collaborating pathologist if needed.
 We also have a large collection of neoplastic tissue arrays available via collaboration.
 Contact us to discuss.

-We will soon be offering whole-slide brightfield and multispectral scanning on the Vectra Polaris platform, in combination with our immunofluorescence and immunohistochemistry services.
+We now offer bright-field and multispectral whole slide imaging on the Vectra Polaris platform, in combination with our immunofluorescence and immunohistochemistry services.

 Please mention our contribution and funding support (NIH P30 CA04659229) in the Acknowledgments section of your manuscript.